gdidetroit/git-GDI/slides/git-init.md

 ![alt text](images/gitinit.gif)

-Creates a new git repository in the current folder including ALL child folders
+Creates a new Git repository in the current folder including ALL child folders

 >ProTip: Do NOT run in your root folder.